antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 ```

 In this test, I'm just checking the behavior of the input and not yet saving the
 text.
-Let's add the inline editor experience now to the code now that I have a
+Let's add the inline editor experience to the code now that I have a
 test failing the way I expect.

 ```diff